jimka2001/cl-rte/adjuvant/README.md

 * `chop-pathname` -- return the file name portion of a string, copping off the leading directory name E.g.,  `(chop-pathname "/full/path/name/to/file.extension")` --> `"file.extension"`

+* `empty-file-p` -- Predicate to determine whether a file is empty.
+A limitation of the `CL:OPEN` function is that this only works if the user has read permission on the file.
+This is unfortunate as it is not a UNIX limitation.

 ## License